FarisAyub/IBMS/README.md

 #### 2. Set up the database

-- Import the provided SQL file into your MySQL server
+- Import the provided SQL file `ibms.sql` into your MySQL server

+#### 3. Configure the database

+- Update database credentials if needed for administrator account (access level 2)

-#### 3. Run the application
+#### 4. Run the application

 - Start your web server and navigate to the project's directory in your browser